 While these birds are quite hardy, they can get a little bossy at times, especially if there are smaller chickens with them.

-Those who want a fun bird to have around are going to like the Ameraucana.
+Those who want a fun bird to have around are going to like the Ameraucana chicken.
 Typically, they are called “Easter Egg” chickens because their eggs are multicolored, and the eggs are very delicious.

 Golden Laced Wyandottes